sorrentini2002/Assessing-the-Development-and-the-Performance-of-Digital-Twin-Technologies-in-the-Healthcare-Sector/README.md

 # Assessing-the-Development-and-the-Performance-of-Digital-Twin-Technologies-in-the-Healthcare-Sector
 This project systematically reviews the role of Digital Twin (DT) technologies in the healthcare sector.
-# README for "Digital Twins in Healthcare - Group N"

 ## Project Title
 **Digital Twins in Healthcare: A Systematic Review**